 While living in the developed Western World, sometimes referred to as the global North, has improved significantly in terms of gender equality since the end of the Second World War, there is clearly still some way to go.
 For example, there is still a clear gender preference for many jobs.
 There are more men than women working in construction and engineering, for example, while the fields of teaching and nursing favor female applicants.

 The debate over whether there are certain professions to which women or men might be inherently better suited is one that has been raging for some time and has been at the front of public consciousness recently, thanks to a controversial memo penned by an employee at Google.
 It seems, though, that the majority of us are in agreement that a person’s gender should not dictate the opportunities that are afforded to them.
 The rise in the number of women training for and working in STEM (science, engineering, technology and math) subjects, for example, is encouraging.
+Afterwards, they may work with staffing companies like Ursus to help them find jobs related to their trainings and skills.

 Public relations is one of the fields that have traditionally favored women, who comprise almost two-thirds of the profession.
 More importantly, women make up the majority of management level PR jobs; 59% in fact.
 This is significant because, generally, regardless of profession, the highest salaried positions are given over to men.